wingyu/rbattlenet/README.md

 # RBattlenet

 A Ruby gem that wraps Blizzard's Battle.net Community Platform API.
-Currently, RBattlenet only covers the World of Warcraft, Diablo 3 and StarCraft 2 APIs
+Currently, RBattlenet only covers the Hearthstone, World of Warcraft, Diablo 3 and StarCraft 2 APIs

 ## Installation